 The natural harbor at the north end of Port Orford Bay has one of only two “dolly docks” in the US and six in the world, where boats are lifted in and out of the water by huge cranes and parked on large, custom-made trailers on the dock.
 A working fishing port, the Port Of Port Orford is home to almost 30 commercial fishing boats, which landed nearly $5 million in product last year.

-We are also known for our active artist community, with 8 galleries owned and operated by working artists, and for some of our beautifully maintained historic sites, such as Hughes House and the Coast Guard Lifeboat Station.
+We are also known for our active artist community, with several galleries owned and operated by working artists, and for some of our beautifully maintained historic sites, such as Hughes House and the Coast Guard Lifeboat Station.

 The nearest major city is Coos Bay, 44 miles north, and we are 266 miles from Portland, about a 5-hour drive.
 Click here for flight information…

-Stats on Port Orford
+Port Orford Information

 The harbor’s commercial fishing fleet and processing facilities, together with service industries and summer tourism, are the economic mainstays of the community.